baoduy/hbd.astro-paper/src/content/blog/ks-Install-nginx-on-pi-cluster.md

 **4. Install the Helm chart:**

-Now you can install the Helm chart, using your custom values.yaml file to override the default configuration values.
+Now you can install the Helm chart using your custom values.yaml file to override the default configuration values.
 Run the following command:

 ```shell
 helm install nginx nginx-stable/nginx-ingress --values values.yaml -n nginx-ingress